AdaCore/gnatstudio/docs/users_guide/extending.rst

 This tag accepts the following child tags:

-* :file:`<icon>`
+* :file:`<iconname>`

-  Name of the stock icon associated by default with targets of this model.
+  Name of the icon associated by default with targets of this model.
   See :ref:`Adding_stock_icons`.

 * :file:`<in-toolbar>` (default :command:`False`)